-Breastfeeding can feel both natural and brand-new, especially in those early days.
-And while all you truly need is you and your baby, a few helpful tools can make the experience far more comfortable.
+Breastfeeding can feel both natural and completely brand-new at the same time, especially during those first few weeks with a newborn.
+While all you truly need is you and your baby, having a few supportive tools nearby can make nursing far more comfortable, manageable, and less stressful.

-As a doula, childbirth educator, and mom who has supported hundreds of breastfeeding families, these are the essentials I recommend most.
+As a doula, childbirth educator, and mom who has supported hundreds of breastfeeding families, I’ve seen firsthand how the right breastfeeding tools and support products can help moms feel more confident and supported during their feeding journey.

 Key Takeaways